Dufus (band)

-Dufus is an American band based in New York City, led by Seth Faergolzia, a North American singer, musician, songwriter, record producer, filmmaker, sculptor, painter, tiny house builder, and author.
+Dufus was an American band based in New York City, led by singer and songwriter Seth Faergolzia.
+It was dissolved in 2010.

+Format and history

 Faergolzia is most well-known for his unusual songwriting and enigmatic voice of over 5 octaves.
 The band is known for their revolving door membership, with anywhere from two to 25 members on stage.
 Seth Faergolzia is the extremely prolific mainstay of the group but also tours as a solo artist and with his newer projects Multibird and Forest Creature..
 He has performed in over 20 countries and recorded over 40 full-length albums.
 Faergolzia has worked with ROIR (Reach Out International Records) US, IronMan Records UK, Blang Records UK, Trikont Germany, Rough Trade UK, and most recently Needlejuice Records US.
 He has written a musical, Fun Wearing Underwear, performed in NYC's Lower East Side for four months.

 Dufus, critically acclaimed as an avant-freakout band is noted for its experimentation, revolving door membership, and its communal amiability.
-Faergolzia's newer project, Multibird, is a present-day band project that ranges from expansive improvisations to raucous toe-tappers to soft, touching, and careful songs.

-Faergolzia's success comes in part because of his continuous work for over 20 years touring and recording constantly, making him an underground anomaly.
-He is a contemporary of acts such as the Moldy Peaches, Regina Spektor, Diane Cluck, Langhorne Slim, and Dan Deacon.

-Faergolzia's music expresses positivity, creativity, kindheartedness, and social/political change.
-He is left-leaning in his politics.
-His music is often described as a circus mixed with an opera mixed with oddball freakfolk.

-As a visual artist, Faergolzia has been featured on the cover of The New York Times art section and was the featured artist in a group show with Jean Paul Basquiat, which The New York Times lauded as "fiber art going punk."

 Seth Faergolzia recently completed a 12 album box set of unreleased music entitled "Painbow," consisting of four solo albums of new works, four solo albums of songs from the early 2000s, and four live albums of his early project Dufus.